-I, , hereby authorize the Central Florida Tourism Oversight District to deduct from wages due and payable to me on the first regular pay day immediately following receipt of Addendum "B" and on the regular pay day of each succeeding week the amount equal to for the weekly membership dues of Local #2117 of the International Association of Fire Fighters Union, and hereby authorize the District to pay this amount to Local #2117, for my account on or before the 15th day of the calendar month following the month in which the deduction is made.
+I,Oversight District to deduct from wages immediately following receipt of Addendu week the amount equal to the weekly membership dues of Local #2 Union, and hereby authorize the District to before the 15th day of the calendar more m "B" and on the regular pay 2117 of the International Ass to pay this amount to Local # the first regular pay day of each successociation of Fire Fight 2117, for my account day day eding for hters nt on

-I further authorize the District to deduct from my wages the initiation fee of my Union in the amount of \$20.00.
+I further authorize the District to de the amount of \$20.00. •

-This authorization and assignment shall be irrevocable for the term of the applicable contract between the Union and the District, of for one year, whichever is the lesser, and shall automatically renew itself for successive yearly or applicable contract periods thereafter, whichever is lesser, unless I give written notice to the District and the Union at least 60 days and not more than 75 days before any periodic renewal of this authorization and assignment of my desire to revoke same.
+This authorization and assignment shall between the Union and the District, of for or renew itself for successive yearly or appli unless I give written notice to the District a days before any periodic renewal of this aut ne year, whichever is the less cable contract periods therea and the Union at least 60 da er, and shall automat after, whichever is le ys and not more tha tically esser, an 75

+Signature Date

-Signature Date Employee Name Deduction Credit
+Employee Name Deduction Credit

-(District Payroll Agent)
+(District Payroll Agent) Date Received

-Date Received

 C.F.T.O.D.
 PAYROLL ONLY:

 Company Deduction Code Deduction Type

 ORIGINAL COPY TO: CENTRAL FLORIDA TOURISM OVERSIGHT DISTRICT Finance Department - Attn: Payroll P.O.
+Box 10170

-Box 10170 Lake Buena Vista, Florida 32830
+Lake Buena Vista, Florida 32830